 Plaça de Cort and Palma City Hall

 Plaça de Cort is Palma’s kilometre 0.
 This is where Palma Town Hall is located, in Baroque style, which was built in the 17th century.
-Its unique wooden eaves five metres wide on its recently restored façade, its balcony with seven large windows, the clock known as “Es Figuera” and the banc dels vagos (lazy people’s bench) make “Cort” – as the town hall is known here – one of the most emblematic and representative buildings in the city.
+Its unique five-metre wide wooden eaves on its recently restored façade, its balcony with seven large windows, the clock known as ‘Es Figuera’ and the ‘banc dels vagos’ (lazy bank) make ‘Cort’ – as the town hall is known here – one of the most emblematic and representative buildings in the city.

 In front of the building, you will find a beautiful 600-year-old olive tree that we Mallorcans are very fond of and that will leave you open-mouthed.

-Palma’s historic centre, Mallorcan courtyards and Jewish quarter
+Palma’s old quarter, Mallorcan courtyards and the Jewish quarter

-Palma combines with surprising harmony its Roman, Muslim, Jewish and Christian heritage, and this is especially visible in its old district, one of the largest and best preserved in Europe.
+The capital combines with surprising harmony its Roman, Muslim, Jewish and Christian heritage, and this is especially visible in Palma’s old town, one of the largest and best preserved in Europe.

 If you are looking for buildings with history or charming corners, you will fall in love with the network of streets laid out in medieval times.
 Walking around you will discover Gothic churches such as Santa Eulàlia and Sant Francesc; 17th and 18th century stately homes with their beautiful and famous Mallorcan courtyards, such as those of Casal Solleric or Can Vivot; and even modernist buildings by Gaudí and Domènech i Montaner.

 Furthermore, as an important medieval city, Palma had its own Jewish quarter – known as the “Call Mayor” – which formed a kind of independent, walled city with its own entrances to its interior.
-Sadly, the Jewish quarter was razed and burnt to the ground, although small elements remain that will help you breathe the scent of the “Call”.
+Unfortunately, Palma’s Jewish quarter was razed and burnt to the ground, although small elements remain that will help you breathe in the aroma of the “Call”.

 Although small in size, the Arab baths of Palma de Mallorca are one of the capital’s most emblematic monuments and, without a doubt, one of the great legacies of Muslim architecture on the island.
 Their heritage value is very important, as they date back to sometime between the 10th and 12th centuries, when Palma was officially known as Medina Mayurqa.